Central Virginia

 • 00:24:01

-I guess, for example, we could always invite garlands.
+I guess, for example, we could always invite Garland.

 • 00:24:05

-It seems like nonvoting members is the best option unless we just invite them and see if they come.
+It seems like non-voting members are the best option unless we just invite them and see if they come.

-I don't know if there's any problem with inviting John.
+I don't know if there's any problem with inviting Jaunt.

 • 00:24:48